 Dikebe Mutombo was a statesperson who exemplified the qualities of the Congolese people.

-On September 30th of this year, we lost the great Dikembe Mutombo, a basketball Hall of Famer and ambassador for his home country, the Democratic Republic of the Congo.
-Having worked in public education for some time, I have had the privilege of working with and developing friendships with educators who were raised in and emigrated from the Congo.
+We lost the great Dikembe Mutombo on September 30th of this year.
+He was a basketball Hall of Famer and ambassador for his home country, the Democratic Republic of the Congo.
+Having worked in public education for some time, I have worked with and developed friendships with educators raised in and emigrated from the Congo.

 Not only did every one of them exude the brilliant personal qualities of kindness, optimism, and empathy, but they also, in conversation, acknowledged and recognized Dikebe Mutombo’s accomplishments as a natural statesman who exemplified the qualities that personify the Congolese people.